mash3000/AminiTechnicalAssement/health_registry_documentation.md

 ## Executive Summary

-This document summarizes the profiling and cleaning of the National Health Facility Registry dataset, compiled from five years of licensing spreadsheets, inspection forms, and OCR-scanned paperwork.
+This document summarizes the profiling and cleaning of the National Health Facility Registry dataset.
 The dataset contains information about hospitals, clinics, and community health centres across the country.

 ### Key Findings